 To Know QBPC: Bridge & Ties

-To make contributions to facilitate and promote the continuous improvements of administrative and judicial protection for intellectual property in China; to enable the judiciary in order to better serve as a guide for predictable and consistent judicial protection for intellectual property; to perfect the legal framework; to construct a fair and orderly environment based on the rule of law for economic growth; and to foster an open innovative environment for the development of science and technology through strengthening cooperation with China’s central and local governments, relevant agencies, institutions, academia, media, enterprises, and the international community.
+To make contributions to facilitate and promote the continuous improvements of administrative and judicial protection for intellectual property in China; to enable the judiciary in order to better serve as a guide for predictable and consistent judicial protection for intellectual property; to perfect related policies and the legal framework; to construct a fair and orderly environment based on the rule of law for economic growth; and to foster an open innovative environment for the development of science and technology through strengthening cooperation with China’s central and local governments, relevant agencies, institutions, academia, media, enterprises, and the international community.

-Since its foundation, QBPC has been actively hosting and co-organizing various seminars, forums, and training workshops, providing opinions and suggestions regarding amendment to the IPR laws and regulations to the legislative bodies such as the Standing Committee of the National People's Congress and the Legislative Affairs Office of the State Council, as well as judiciary and law enforcement agencies.
-By doing so, QBPC is promoting public education on IPR, and proactively building a platform for exchanges between China and the international community.
-With the relentless efforts of all member companies, Service Team members and the office staff as well as the healthy development throughout the past 18 years, QBPC has built up a good reputation and credibility within China and the international community.
-QBPC has evolved itself into an effective bridge and link not only among the Chinese governments, judiciary, law enforcement agencies and member companies but also among international organizations, Chinese and foreign judiciaries and law enforcement agencies, domestic and foreign enterprises, academia and media in terms of IPR communication and collaboration.
+Since its foundation, QBPC has been actively hosting and co-organizing various seminars, forums, and training workshops, providing opinions and suggestions on amending the IPR laws and regulations to National People's Congress, Supreme People's Court, Supreme People's Procuratorate as well as Ministries and Commissions of the State Council.
+Through the approach, QBPC has been promoting public education on IPR, and proactively building a platform for exchanges between China and the international community.
+With the relentless efforts of all member companies, service team members and the office staff, QBPC has achieved sound development throughout the past 20 years and built up a good reputation and credibility within China and the international community.
+QBPC has evolved itself into an effective bridge among not only the Chinese governments, judiciary, law enforcement agencies and member companies but also international organizations, Chinese and foreign judiciaries and law enforcement agencies, domestic and foreign enterprises, academia and media in terms of IPR communication and collaboration.

-To be Familiar with QBPC: A Professional Team
+To be Familiar with QBPC: a Professional Team

 The professionalism and dedication of QBPC has been supported and recognized by the society.
-Madam Wu Yi, then Vice Premier of the State Council of P.R.
-China, spoke highly of QBPC as her “capable assistant”.
+Madam Wu Yi, then Vice Premier of the State Council of China, spoke highly of QBPC as her “capable assistant”.
 In November 2011, Mr. Wang Qishan, then Vice Premier of the State Council, graciously received the representative of QBPC during the 5th Session of the CAEFI Congress.
 The Global Anti-Counterfeiting Group (GACG) has awarded QBPC twice for its outstanding achievements.

 To Work with QBPC: A Reliable Partner